Myzel394/destroyerr/README.md

 Pass the following environment variables to the Docker container:

 - `NTFY_URL`: The URL of your ntfy server, including the topic, **and a `/sse` suffix**.
 For example, `https://ntfy.sh/your-topic/sse`.
 - `SH_COMMAND`: What command to run once the timeout is reached.
-For example, `shutdown now` to shut down the device.
+[Here's how you can shut down your server from within a Docker container](#shut-down-your-server-from-within-docker)
 - `DESTROY_TIMEOUT`: The timeout in seconds after which the command will be executed.
 For example, `3600` for one hour.
 - `CHECK_INTERVAL` (advanced): The interval in seconds at which the server will check for devices that have not sent a keep-alive message.
 For example, `60` for one minute.